 Proof.
 Clearly, every compact normal subgroup is contained in the bounded radical $B_X(G)$.
-By Lemma 3.6(i), $B_X(G)$ acts with bounded orbits, so by properness, its closure is compact and thus $B_X(G)$ is compact.
+By Lemma 3.6(a), $B_X(G)$ acts with bounded orbits, so by properness, its closure is compact and thus $B_X(G)$ is compact.

 Lemma 5.2.
-If G admits a proper isometric action of general type on a hyperbolic space, then G is non-amenable, and moreover the amenable radical of G (the largest amenable normal subgroup of G) is compact.
+If G admits a proper isometric action of general type on a hyperbolic space, then G is non-amenable.
+Moreover the amenable radical of G (the largest amenable normal subgroup of G) is compact, and so is any normal closed subgroup N whose action on X is not of general type.